winton/also_migrate/README.markdown

 You only have to do this once.

 <pre>
-git clone git@github.com:winton/gem_template.git
+git clone git@github.com:winton/migrate_with.git
-cd gem_template
+cd migrate_with
 stencil
 </pre>